TRWormald/Obsidian-Engineering-Notes-Backup/Engineering Year 2/Structures & Materials/Thin Walled Sections/Shear Flow Distributions.md

 ![[Pasted image 20240924100440.png|centre]]
 Results in the following:
 ![[Screenshot 2024-09-24 100517.png|centre]]
-The leftmost diagram shows the profile of the beam when it is undeformed, the second only considers the strain, whilst the third considers only the shear strain.
-The final image shows the combination of the shear and engineering strain - which is the most realistic model of the beam.
+The leftmost diagram shows the profile of the beam when it is undeformed, the second only considers the direct strain, whilst the third considers only the shear strain.
+The final image shows the combination of the shear and direct strain - which is the most realistic model of the beam.
 ### Shear Flow across Joints
 Shear flow is 'transferred' between thin-walled members, e.g. flanges and web:
 ![[Screenshot 2024-09-24 100826.png|centre]]